Republicanism in Canada: Challenges with transitioning to a republic

-There are significant cultural, legal and constitutional challenges, due to the unique nature and structure of the Canadian state, in regards to in transitioning to a republic, and has been described by political and constitutional law experts as "very difficult" and "virtually impossible," for Canada to become a republic and remove the Monarch as head of state.
+Due to the unique political nature and structure of the Canadian state, there are significant cultural, legal, and constitutional challenges that would have to be addressed in order for Canada to become a republic.
+It has been described by political and constitutional law experts as "very difficult" and "virtually impossible" for Canada to remove the Monarch as head of state.

-In order for Canada to become a republic a constitutional amendment "by unanimous consent" outlined by Part V section 41, sub-section A, of the Canadian Constitution Act 1982, which outlines that any changes to the Monarch's position requires a constitutional amendment by unanimous consent, for this to take place the House of Commons as well as the Senate and all 10 of the provincial legislatures would need to vote overwhelmingly for an amendment to remove or amend the role of Canadian Monarch.
-Experts argue that this would require a vast amount of political capital to even be possible, which despite a somewhat large republican sentiment in the country, does not presently exist and the issue is not viewed as a pressing concern, with the leaders of the two largest parties the Liberal Party and the Conservatives, as of 2024, publicly supportive of keeping the monarchy.
-As well as instances such as a Bloc Québécois led republican motion in the House of Commons in 2024 to remove the mention of the King in the parliamentary Oath which was voted down and defeated.
-Both constitutional and political challenges would need to be overcome by a republican movement in order for Canada to remove the monarchy, political and legal experts have stated they "don't see this happening anytime soon."
+According to Part V, section 41, sub-section A of the Canadian Constitution Act 1982, any changes to the Monarch's position, including removal, require a constitutional amendment by unanimous consent.
+This would require the House of Commons, the Senate, and all 10 of the provincial legislatures to vote overwhelmingly for an amendment to remove or amend the role of the Canadian Monarch.
+Experts argue that this would require a vast amount of political capital to even be possible.
+Despite a somewhat large republican sentiment in the country, this capital does not presently exist and the issue is not viewed as a pressing concern; the leaders of the two largest parties, the Liberal Party and the Conservatives, were, as of 2024, publicly supportive of keeping the monarchy.
+For instance, a Bloc Québécois-led republican motion in the House of Commons in 2024 to remove the mention of the King in the parliamentary Oath was voted down and defeated.
+Both constitutional and political challenges would need to be overcome by a republican movement in order for Canada to remove the monarchy, and political and legal experts have stated they "don't see this happening anytime soon."

-Another challenge that also often arises in discussion over the transition to a republic is the treaties and relations with the First Nations and other indigenous peoples of Canada.
-Many treaties that have been signed with the indigenous people of Canada were done so between the Crown and the indigenous peoples of Canada, not between the government and the indigenous peoples.
+Another challenge that also often arises in discussion over the transition to a republic is the treaties and relations with the First Nations and other Indigenous peoples of Canada.
+Many treaties that have been signed with the indigenous people of Canada were done so between the Crown and Indigenous nations, not between the Canadian government and Indigenous peoples.
 This has been reflected in subsequent Supreme Court Rulings such as Haida Nation v.
 B.C.
-(Minister of Forests), 2004, which reinforced that any dealings by the government with indigenous peoples pursuant to the treaties is done so in the name of the Crown, and instructs that the government always must consider the "honour of the Crown" when dealing with indigenous peoples as such requires officials to act with honour, respect and dignity toward indigenous peoples.
+(Minister of Forests), 2004, which reinforced that any dealings by the Canadian government with Indigenous peoples pursuant to the treaties is done so in the name of the Crown.
 Most experts think consultation with Indigenous peoples on removing the Monarchy should take place prior to any plans for a transition to a republic.